 Not really Finnish, but for those non-adventurous eaters, don’t worry, you can easily find regular steak in Finland as well.
 I enjoyed this one lakeside at Panimoravintola Huvila in Savonlinna.
 They also have live music several nights a week during summer!

 What I Loved The Most About Finnish Food?

 Finally, I finish with one of my favourite things about Finnish food – the ease of eating gluten-free here!
 Even the smallest cafe in the middle of nowhere will likely have at least one or two gluten-free options!
 Being celiac, I cherished this ease!
 I would venture to say that Finland is the most gluten-free friendly country in Europe that I’ve visited!

-Note: You may have noticed that there’s no fish dishes on here.
+Note: You may have noticed that there are no fish dishes here.
 Being surrounded by seas for thousands of kilometers, fish is a very common Finnish food, but as I don’t eat fish, I didn’t include any.
 Check out this post from Ayngelina from Bacon is Magic which includes several fish dishes.